bymagnum/next-cordova-static/README.md

 Use this package if you want to use nextjs in Cordova

-You can help the project:
+_You can help the project with the amount in Telegram:_ @bymagnum
-_USDT TRC20: TRTLj2wMtMtGRjGq96qxozf9MXK577PNTD_

 # Steps required